is-not-cool/registration/README.md

 Our documentation is available [here](https://docs.is-not.cool)!

 ### Similar Services
-If you want to find services that are similar to is-not.cool, please check out [Open Domains](https://github.com/open-domains/register), [is-a.dev](https://github.com/is-a-dev/register), [part-of.my.id](https://github.com/partofmyid/register), and [is-truly-a.pro](https://github.com/is-truly-a-pro/register).
+If you want to find services that are similar to is-not.cool, please check out [Open Domains](https://github.com/open-domains/register), [is-a.dev](https://github.com/is-a-dev/register), [part-of.my.id](https://github.com/partofmyid/register) and any other subdomain provider available to the world.